Valentine tank: Production

 Metropolitan-Cammell Carriage & Wagon—an associate company of Vickers—and Birmingham Railway Carriage & Wagon Company (BRCW) were contracted to produce the Valentine.
 Metropolitan and the BRCW had built small numbers of the A10, their production runs were just finishing and they delivered their first Valentines in mid-1940.
 Metropolitan used two sites, with Wednesbury joined by their Midland site in production of the Valentine.
 Vickers output started at ten per month rising to 45 per month in a year and peaking at 20 per week in 1943, before production was slowed and then production of the Valentine and derivatives stopped in 1945.
 Vickers-Armstrong produced 2,515 vehicles and Metropolitan 2,135; total UK production was 6,855 tanks, with 2,394 exported from Britain to the Soviet Union under lend-lease.

 To develop its own tank forces, Canada had established tank production facilities.
 An order was placed in 1940 with Canadian Pacific and after modifications to the Valentine design to use local standards and materials, the production prototype was finished in 1941.
 Canadian production was mainly at CPR Angus Shops in Montreal and 1,420 were produced in Canada, of which 1,388 were sent to the Soviet-Union.
-They formed the main Commonwealth export to the Soviet Union under lend-lease.
+The Valentines formed the main Commonwealth export to the Soviet Union under lend-lease.
 The remaining 32 were retained for training.
 The use of local GMC Detroit Diesel two-stroke engines in Canadian production was a success and the engine was adopted for British production.
-British and Canadian production totalled 8,275, making the Valentine the most produced British tank design of the war.
+The British and Canadians produced 8,275 Valentines, making it the most produced British tank design of the war.